porglezomp-misc/mgattozzi.github.io/about.md

 My name is Michael Gattozzi.
 I'm a CS Undergrad at Umass Boston.
-I work at a Financial Tech Startup called Elsen, Inc. where I get to write Haskell in production as well as the MA National Guard as a Commo Guy.
+I work at a Financial Tech Startup called Elsen, Inc. where I get to write Haskell in production!
+In my spare time I write a lot Rust code and lately I've been bridging the gap between the two.

 Tech Interests include: